yosymfony/resource-watcher/README.md

 $hashContent = new Crc32ContentHash();
 $resourceCache = new ResourceCacheFile('/path-to-cache-file.php');
 $watcher = new ResourceWatcher($resourceCache, $finder, $hashContent);

-$watcher->findChanges();
+$watcher->initialize();

 // delete a file

 $result = $watcher->findChanges();

-$result->getDeletedResources() // array with the filename of deleted files. e.g: "/home/yosymfony/README.md"
+$result->getDeletedResources() // array of deleted filenames. e.g: "/home/yosymfony/README.md"
 ```

 ## Finding changes

 Every time the method `findChanges()` from the class `ResourceWatcher` is invoked,
 it returns an object type `ResourceWatcherResult` with information about the
-changes producced by the filesystem.
+changes producced in the filesystem.
 The `ResourceWatcherResult` class has the following methods:

 * `getNewFiles()`: Return an array with the paths of the new resources.
 * `getDeteledFiles()`: Return an array with the paths of deleted resources.